emmercm/igir/docs/installation.md

 The most straightforward way to run Igir is by downloading the latest version from the [GitHub releases](https://github.com/emmercm/igir/releases) page.

-Igir does not currently provide an auto-update functionality, so you may prefer other methods below for that reason.
+Igir does not currently provide an auto-update functionality, but many of the following installation options do.

 ## Via npm